Cold Showers and Baths

 From the Chinese medical point of view -

-- why might you benefit and
+- why you might benefit form them? and

 What Scientific Evidence is there for Cold Shower Benefits?